Uniswap/docs/versioned_docs/version-V3/guides/local-environment.md

 sidebar_position: 0.5
 ---

 This guide describes how to set up your environment using a specific toolset: `Node.js` + `npm` + `hardhat`.
 It also shows you how to install the Uniswap V3 Periphery contracts, which are required for the contract examples in the Uniswap Docs V3 guides.

+Once you have set up your environment, read the guides on liquidity mining, implementing swaps, and so on, which provide example contracts for those interactions.

-## Create a Node.js project
+## Create a Node.js Project

 1. Download and install [Node.js and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).